 1.3.
-Sufficient conditions for convergence.
+The Monotone Convergence Theorem.
 Many limits of sequences cannot be found using theorems from the previous section.
-For example, the recursively defined sequences (a), (b), (c), (d) and (e) in Example 1.3 converge but it cannot be proved using the theorems that we presented so far.
+For example, the recursively defined sequences (a), (b), (c), (d) and (e) in Example 1.3 converge but it cannot be proved using the methods that we presented so far.